ashlessscythe/timeoff-alien/t/INTEGRATION_TEST_ISSUES.md

 }
 ```

-## Refactored Files
+## All Helper Files Refactored ✅

-The following helper functions have been successfully refactored:
+All 11 helper functions successfully converted from Bluebird to native async/await:

 1. ✅ **register_new_user.js** - Fully async/await, password updated to 12 chars, country code fixed
 2. ✅ **login_with_user.js** - Fully async/await, password updated to 12 chars